2025–26 Le Moyne Dolphins men's basketball team: Offseason

 Jakai Sanders, a 6'3" point guard from Brooklyn, transferred to Le Moyne from Saint Peter's as a sophomore on May 2.
 Sanders averaged 2.4 points, one assist and 11 minutes in 13 games as a freshman.

 Tennessee Rainwater, a 6'6" swingman from Davenport, Washington, transferred to Le Moyne from Utah Tech as a junior on May 15.
 Rainwater averaged 5.9 points, 2.9 rebounds and 16 minutes in 30 games, six of them starts, as a sophomore.

 Ametri Moss committed to enroll as a graduate student at Le Moyne on May 19.
 Moss, a 6'0" point guard from Clarksville, Tennessee, played two seasons at North Florida following two seasons as a junior college player at State College of Florida, Manatee–Sarasota and has a year of eligibility remaining under the NCAA blanket waiver.
 Moss came off the bench to play in 31 of North Florida's 32 games during the 2024–25 season, and averaged 5.3 points and 2.3 assists in 14 minutes per game.

 Samuel Hincapie, a 6'5" shooting guard from Medellín, Colombia, transferred to Le Moyne from Lake Land, where he was a junior college player the previous two seasons, on May 20.
 As a sophomore, Hincapie averaged 17.2 points, 5.2 rebounds and 2.0 assists per game and shot 67% from the field.

+Trevor Roe, who took a medical redshirt the previous season, returned to action for this campaign.
+However, Roe's cousin, Nate Fouts, was injured during the offseason and was a medical redshirt this season.

 Assistant coach Elijah Burns left Le Moyne and became an assistant at Albany in June.
 Assistant coach Ben Swank left Le Moyne and became an assistant at Tampa on August 11.

 After a year at Villanova, Jamie Young returned to Le Moyne for his second season as an assistant coach.
 The Dolphins announced the hiring of Serge Clement as an assistant coach on August 1.
 Clement served as assistant coach and defensive coordinator of 2024–25 Atlantic 10 regular-season co-champion George Mason, which ranked third nationally in field goal percentage defense and finished in the top 25 in overall team defense among Division I programs.
 The Atlantic 10 title was the first for George Mason, which set a new program record with 27 wins.
 Clement previously served as an assistant at Hofstra, Marist and Saint Peter's.
 He earned his bachelor's degree from the State University of New York at Potsdam and his master's degree from State University of New York at Cortland.